 "We each have our own unique experiences in life, and the sum of these lived experiences determines our stress response," Yates explains.
 "If your life experiences have a number of traumatic events and you did not have the opportunity to fully recover, this leaves you more vulnerable to the next stressful situation."

 So, can we do anything to shift the way our body deals with stress?

-Stress activates the sympathetic branch, which shoves our fight-or-flight responses into high gear.
-Our pulse might race, for example.
-And when we're in this fight-or-flight mode, our parasympathetic nervous system, which controls our "rest and digest" responses, typically takes a back seat.
+When we're in this stressed-out mode, our parasympathetic nervous system, which controls our "rest and digest" responses, typically takes a back seat.
 (That's why stress may cause your gut to not feel so great.)

 "I would recommend starting small with 3- to 5-minute guided meditations or a morning 10-minute yoga flow, focusing on breath," naturopathic doctor Tess Marshall, N.D., says.
 The calming effects of just a few sessions can be beneficial in helping to set a new habit, she adds.